adgut1509/ProjektZaliczeniowy/docs/parent1/child4.md

 To go to the Project section, simply open MemoQ Translator Pro.
 Then, on the top part of the screen, you can:

-- click *Create/Use New* to create a new translation memory to be used in the project
+- click *Open* to open the selected project
-- click *Register Local* to register a local translation memory for MemoQ to use in projects (the preferred file format is .mtm)
-- click *Clone* to make a copy of the selected translation memory
+- click *Open Recent* to go to one of the five projects you most recently worked on
-- click *Properties* to display the properties of the selected translation memory
+- click *Rename* to change the name of the selected project
+- click *Manage Projects* to view all your projects in a single list and find information on them
+- click *Close project* to close the project you are working on
+- click *New Project* to create a new project (you can also create it from a template)
+- click *Import Package* to import a package you have received
+- click *Check Out From Server* to start working on a job assigned to you on a MemoQ server
-- click *Delete* to delete the selected translation memory
+- click *Wrap Up* to finish the selected project by running automated actions (only works for template-based projects)
-- click *Use In Project* to use the selected translation memory in a particular project
+- click *Move To Recycle Bin* to delete the selected project when you no longer need it
-- once you have done that, to remove the selected translation memory from a particular project, click *Remove From Project*
+- click *Log Time For Document* to view log time for the document that is currently active
-- click *Settings* to display the settings on how the selected translation memory will be used in a particular project
+- click *View Recycle Bin* to see the content of the Recycle Bin
-- click *Set As Working* to set the selected translation memory as the working translation memory, where all new translations are stored when the translator or reviewer confirms a translated segments
-- click *Set As Master* to set the selected translation memory as the master translation memory, where MemoQ stores translation during the Confirm And Update Rows operation
-- click *Edit* to open and edit the selected translation memory
+- click *Back Up* to create a backup of the selected project and the resources (translation memories, term bases, etc.) it uses
-- click *Import* to import a file (.csv, .txt, .tsv, .tmx, or .sdltm)
+- click *Restore* to restore a project and its resources from a backup
-- click *Export to TMX* to export the selected translation memory to a .tmx file
-- click *Repair Resource* to repair the translation memory to improve lookup speed
-- click *Synchronize Online* to synchronise the translation memory by creating or updating a local copy
+- click *Manage Logins* to view the server logins MemoQ has saved for you or remove items from the list so you can connect using a different username
+- click *Show Project List Only* to hide project creation commands and show only the project list

 # **Packages in Trados Studio**

 ![](../../assets/images/Picture39.png)

-To go to the Translation memories section, click *Translation Memories* on the left side of the screen.
+To go to the Projects section, click *Projects* on the left side of the screen.
 Then, on the top part of the screen, you can:

 - click *Project Settings* to configure your project
 - click *Open* to open a new translation memory (an .sdltm file), a server-based translation memory, or a language resource template